FontaineRiant/Gleam/README.md

 Then, on both Windows and Linux, use the command line `pip install -r src/requirements.txt` from the project's root folder.

-(optional) In order to enable training on the GPU, follow the [TensorFlow tutorial](https://www.tensorflow.org/install/) for your platform under "Requirements to run TensorFlow with GPU support".
+(optional) In order to enable training on the GPU, follow the [TensorFlow tutorial](https://www.tensorflow.org/install/) of your platform under "Requirements to run TensorFlow with GPU support".

 # Usage

 Use the command `python -m notebook` to browse notebooks on Windows, or `jupyter notebook` on Linux.

 # Notebooks
-Chaque notebook se trouve dans le répertoire src/ puis dans un dossier du même nom que le notebook.
+Each notebook can be found in src/ in the folder with the notebook's name.

 ## country_stats
 This set of scripts computes the sum of light perceived from space for each country, and compares these values with other miscellaneous per country data.
+This was only useful for data exploration.

 ## gleam
 This notebook preprocesses a raster with two bands : nighttime satellite picture and population density raster.
 It is